skrivov/agentic-blog-writer-nextjs/README.md

 - Workflow examples using [LangChain.js](https://js.langchain.com/docs/introduction/)
 - Agentic Workflow examples using [LangGraph.js](https://langchain-ai.github.io/langgraphjs/#langgraph-platform)
 - Currently, four workflows are implemented: Basic, Chain of Thought, Writer-Critic, and Deep Research
-- **Limitation:** Rebuilding Contentlayer in production is currently not working.
-The best approach is to use the AiEditor in development mode locally, save changes to your local Git repository, and then push those changes.

 ## Code Location